hexobandit/knowledge-db/kube-audit-scripts.md

         SYSLOG SETSID VHANGUP PIVOT_ROOT ACCT SETTIMEOFDAY SWAPON SWAPOFF REBOOT SETHOSTNAME SETDOMAINNAME INIT_MODULE DELETE_MODULE FANOTIFY_INIT OPEN_BY_HANDLE_AT FINIT_MODULE
 ```

+Well that`s interestin..
+While some key security features are present (PID namespace, Seccomp filtering), the lack of user namespace isolation, unconfined AppArmor, and excessive capabilities create potential vulnerabilities.

+- Namespaces
+    - pid: true:
+        - Process namespace isolation is enabled, meaning processes inside the container are isolated from processes on the host.
+        - This is standard for containers and ensures better security by preventing access to host processes.
+    - user: false:
+        - User namespace isolation is not enabled.
+        - This means the container’s user IDs (UID/GID) map directly to the host system’s user IDs.
+        - **Risk**: If the container is running as root (UID 0), it also has root access on the host unless mitigated by other mechanisms.
+        - **Recommendation**: Enable user namespace isolation to map container user IDs to non-privileged host user IDs.

 ## Verify PSA Settings 📰
 Start with the api-server configuration: